 |

-Prayer Requests from this Parish: Martina Sierra, Anita McIntire, Liz McClure, Dale & Jeanné Cannon, John & Judy Sullivan, Juanita Rivera, Br.
-Matthew Tenney nOGS, Scott Kohl, Robert Barbor Jr, Rorey DeWitt, Rich Zorko, Mike Martin, Julia Smith, Kerrie Harwood, Family Promise, Salem for Refugees, Mending Wings Youth Ministries.
-For the diocese of Iran and the people of the Middle East.
-For those who serve in the armed forces and for their families.
-For the maintenance of our civil liberties and all who labor to protect them.
+Prayer Requests from this Parish: Joan Williamson, Pat Klopfenstein, Martina Sierra, Liz McClure, Dale & Jeanné Cannon, John & Judy Sullivan, Juanita Rivera, Br.
+Matthew Tenney nOGS, Scott Kohl, Robert Barbor Jr, Rorey DeWitt, Rich Zorko, Mike Martin, Mary Ann McMurren, Julia Smith, Kerrie Harwood, Family Promise, Salem for Refugees, Mending Wings Youth Ministries.
+For peace; for those who serve in the Armed Forces and their families.

-In the Diocese of Oregon: St. Luke, Grants Pass
+In the Diocese of Oregon: St. Barnabas, McMinnville

-In the Anglican Communion: The Church of Pakistan
+In the Anglican Communion: The Anglican Church of Southern Africa

 |